-- Given that relatively few jurisdictions currently have regulations that are designed specifically to address algorithmic trading or HFT, market authorities should consider whether tailored regulatory requirements should be introduced, especially in those markets where algorithmic trading or HFT is a dominant component of the market structure.
-Some presenters suggested that this might include anything from specific stress testing and sign-off processes for new algorithms, to specific charges or a tax on high order entry or cancellation rates; - Consider whether those firms that are non-intermediary members of trading venues should be subject to registration/authorisation by a regulator in those jurisdictions where this is not already the case; - Reassess whether requirements for managing conflicts of interest are sufficient in the circumstances where either: - (i) an investment firm simultaneously conducts client-serving activities and proprietary trading; or - (ii) trading participants that trade on venues in which they hold an ownership stake; - Review existing regulatory requirements regarding pre-trade risk controls applicable to intermediaries in order to evaluate whether they are suitable for today's high-speed markets.
-As part of this, consider banning the provision of DEA to customers if the customer's trading is not subject to appropriate pre-trade controls (i.e. so-called naked access), where it is not already banned in accordance with IOSCO's Principles 6 and 7 for DEA (see Annex 2); and - Assess whether HFT or algorithm traders should provide for specific forms of stress testing and internal sign-off processes for new algorithms, similar to IOSCO's Principle 8 for Direct Electronic Access (see Annex 2).
+- (ii) ii) trading participants that trade on venues in which they hold an ownership stake; - Review existing regulatory requirements regarding pre-trade risk controls applicable to intermediaries in order to evaluate whether they are suitable for today's high-speed markets.
+As part of this, consider banning the provision of DEA to customers if the customer's trading is not subject to appropriate pre-trade controls (i.e. so-called naked access), where it is not already banned in accordance with IOSCO's Principles 6 and 7 for DEA (see Annex 3); and - Assess whether HFT or algorithm traders should provide for specific forms of stress testing and internal sign-off processes for new algorithms, similar to IOSCO's Principle 8 for DEA (see Annex 3).